ymgan/gojo-bibliographic-information-file/README.md

-# Goj'o's Bibliographic Information File
+# Gojo's Bibliographic Information File
 <img src="/logo.png" width="150"/>

 Simple repo to use GBIF literature API to append "relevance" to the list of literature citing GBIF.